CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 ## Contact us

 Hopefully, this example project has helped you get up and running with ECS and CloudReactor.
-Feel free to reach out to us at support@cloudreactor.io to setup an account, or if you have any questions or issues!
+Feel free to reach out to us at support@cloudreactor.io if you have any questions or issues!